 Three seasons as a reporter on weekly news magazine show, “First Cut” (NBC).

-• New York Innovative Theater Awards: Outstanding Solo Performance, Outstanding Short Script (double nominee), Hip
+• New York Innovative Theater Awards: Outstanding Solo Performance, Outstanding Short Script (double nominee), HIP

-• New York Innovative Theater Awards: Outstanding Short Script (co-writer), Strays
+• New York Innovative Theater Awards: Outstanding Short Script (co-writer), STRAYS

 • Studio Award for Sustained Excellence in Acting: NYU/ Tisch School of the Arts

-Woolley wrote and performed the monologues-on-film series, “Les Petites Tristesses (The Little Sadnesses)”, directed and edited by her brother, George Woolley.
-Additionally, Woolley has collaborated as an actor with Cramp My Style Media on numerous comedic industrials and cable/web video content.
-Woolley co-created several faux hipster music videos as part of the stage production of Hip with editor/director, Mariclare Lawson– these collaborations received glowing praise by the New York Times.
+Woolley wrote and performed a series of monologues-on-film called Les Petites Tristesses (The Little Sadnesses), directed and edited by her brother, George Woolley.
+The films appear as if they could be moments from feature-length films and play with the cinematic presentation of monologue as a traditionally theatrical form (see original work section for links).
+Woolley co-created several faux hipster music videos as part of the stage production of HIP with editor, Mariclare Lawson– these collaborations received glowing praise by the New York Times.

-NYU/Tisch, Experimental Theater Wing: BFA Acting
+NYU/Tisch School of the Arts, Experimental Theater Wing: BFA Acting

-RADA: Certificate in Shakespeare Performance Acting
+Royal Academy of Dramatic Art: Certificate in Shakespeare Performance